ZondaOne/rhivo-app/docs/AUTH_IMPLEMENTATION.md

 # Authentication Implementation Guide

-This document describes the complete authentication system implementation for Rivo.
+This document describes the complete authentication system implementation for Rhivo.

 ## Overview